platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 {{% description %}}

-A Fastly CDN is included for Platform.sh Dedicated instances.
+A Fastly CDN is included for Dedicated projects.
 Platform.sh does not offer an integrated CDN on self-service Grid projects at this time, but it is a common choice for customers to self-configure.